liuxjep/iam/userid_keys.md

 ## Managing user API keys
 {: #manage-user-keys}

-To manage the {{site.data.keyword.Bluemix_notm}} API keys that are associated with your user identity or the ones that you have access to manage for other users in the account, go to **Manage** &gt; **Access (IAM)** &gt; **API keys**.
+To manage the {{site.data.keyword.Bluemix_notm}} API keys that are associated with your user identity or the ones that you have access to manage for other users in the account, go to **Manage** &gt; **Access (IAM)** &gt; **API keys** in the console.
 On the API keys page, you can create, edit, or delete {{site.data.keyword.cloud_notm}} API keys for yourself, and you can manage all [classic infrastructure API keys](/docs/iam?topic=iam-classic_keys) for users that you are an ancestor of in the user hierarchy.
 In addition, if you are the account owner or a user assigned the required access to manage other user's API keys in the account, you can use the **View** filter to list and manage those API keys too.

 | Filter Options | Displayed API Keys | Required Access | Allowed Actions |
 |-------------------|------------------|------------------|-------------|